- 1. Write an airtight opening a bar business plan

 - 4. Find the perfect bar location

-- 5. Brainstorm a profitable bar menu
+- 5. How to create a bar menu

 - 6. Buy the necessary equipment